ruhferrari/race-result/README.md

 ### Prerequisites

 The prerequesites needed are:
-* Microsoft Excel 2010+
+* Microsoft Excel 2016+

 ## Running the file

-Double click.
+After download, double click on race_result.xlsx.

 ## Running the tests